US STOCKS-Wall St poised to make four-year high

 higher on Tuesday, with Wall Street set to make another run at a

-higher on hopes that central banks will act in the near future
+on hopes that central banks will act in the near future to

 The S&P 500 has risen nearly 3 percent so far in August.